-Five-time Paralympian Frank Ponta’s contribution to the Paralympic movement in Australia as an athlete, coach and administrator cannot be overstated.
-Over a career spanning five decades, he competed at five Paralympic Games, winning one gold, two silver and one bronze medal, discovered and coached athletes who became Paralympic and World champions including Priya Cooper, Madison de Rozario, Justin Eveson, Louise Sauvage and Bruce Wallrodt, and assisted countless others to enjoy Para-sport.
+Five-time Paralympian Frank Ponta‘s contribution to the Paralympic movement in Australia as an athlete, coach and administrator cannot be overstated.
+Over a career spanning five decades, he competed at five Paralympic Games, winning one gold, two silver and one bronze medal, discovered and coached athletes who became Paralympic and world champions – Priya Cooper, Madison de Rozario, Justin Eveson, Louise Sauvage and Bruce Wallrodt – and assisted countless others to enjoy Para-sport.

-Ponta was born in Subiaco, Western Australia on 8 November 1935, the eldest of nine children to Hettore and Eugenia.
+Ponta was born in Subiaco, WA, on 8 November 1935, the eldest of nine children to Hettore and Eugenia.
 His dad was Italian of Portuguese descent and his mum was English “with a bit of Irish thrown in”.
-When Ponta was 14 or 15 – he’s not quite sure – he injured his back diving off a wharf in Geraldton, Western Australia.
+When Ponta was 14 or 15 – he’s not quite sure – he injured his back diving off a wharf in Geraldton.

 Ponta later learned he had aggravated a tumour in his spine.

 “Everything I’d eat, I’d bring up.
 The only way I could keep food down was to drink a cup of tea.
 Then I started to lose the use of … I think it was the left leg, and then I started to get a little bit wobbly on my feet.